Investing in marketing is vital to the success of your law firm — but there is a difference between investing and wasting money.

 2. Leave the Script at Home

 If you’re not an actor (most attorneys aren’t), leave the script at home.
 Scripts sound planned, canned, and they don’t add authenticity or credibility to your message.

-If you’re reading a teleprompter, people will know.
-Have an idea of what you will say, but don’t plan your content word for word.
+If you connect easily with your current clients, your team, or a jury, you’ll have no problem connecting with viewers through the camera — so don’t force it.
 Speak freely, and don’t be scared to make a mistake.
 That’s what second takes and edits are for.

 Pro tip: to create better content for editors to work with, speak succinctly and in complete sentences.
 This allows editors to choose the best soundbites and blend them to create cohesive, convincing content in post-production.

 3. Testimonials Are King

 Not surprisingly, very few clients are skilled actors.
-You shouldn’t expect clients to be theater buffs who can recite scripts like seasoned pros.
+You shouldn’t expect your clients to be theater buffs who can recite scripts like seasoned pros.
 You don’t want that, anyway — hiring actors to pose as clients for a testimonial is never a good idea, either.
 Potential clients will easily sniff out a fake testimonial, making it a waste of money.

 Let your clients share their experiences as if they were talking to a friend.
 Real emotion elicits a genuine reaction from viewers, which in turn also drives business to your firm.